erigones/esdc-docs/user-guide/howto/windows.rst

 * Restart the virtual server.

 * Create a snapshot with *Freeze filesystem* attribute enabled in order to test the QEMU Guest Agent.
 The snapshot status should be *ok* and a flag icon should indicate that the snapshot was created with the *Freeze filesystem* option enabled.
 In case the creation of an application consistent snapshot should fail, the monitoring will send a warning with the text: "*Snapshot was created, but filesystem freeze failed*".
-To inspect the problem in the guest operating system, the ``VSS`` source should be examined in the event log (``Event Viewer -> Windows Logs -> Application``).
+To inspect the problem in the guest operating system, the :guilabel:`VSS` source should be examined in the event log (:guilabel:`Event Viewer -> Windows Logs -> Application`).

 .. note:: After installing and configuring the operating system and software, it is a good practice to disable the virtual server and make a snapshot from which you can create a template for quick creation of identical or similar servers.
 The virtual server may contain a deploy script, which is executed during the first run after the server is created from a template, in order to achieve full automation.